 Over the past few years, the MBRI has modernized its vision to host an online Institute that will support students, parents, and teachers globally.
 Generous grants from several foundations, including the Harris Family Foundation, and individual contributions have helped to bring this new vision to life.

-In our telesummit, we are proud to be featuring innovative and talented educational experts and professionals.
+In our telesummit and webinar programs, we are proud to be featuring innovative and talented educational experts and professionals.
 Several of our speakers are grounded in the Orton-Gillingham methodologies and philosophy that Margaret so deeply supported.

 The 13th century Persian poet Rumi once wrote, “Out beyond ideas of wrongdoing and right doing there is a field.
 I’ll meet you there.”
 The Internet offers us a perfect field in which to build a global educational community where we can discuss and highlight the best teaching practices for students who learn differently, as well as, share the best practices for all students.

 We invite you to join with us, share your insights and experience, and honor Margaret’s lifelong dedication and service to students, parents, and teachers everywhere!

 “Education is all of Life - We need knowledge and experience for understanding.
 Training and practice for mastery.
 And a spirit of empathy suffusing it all.”
 Margaret Byrd Rawson

 “Teach the language as it is to the child as he or she is.“ Margaret Byrd Rawson

 “A child only gets one childhood. “ Margaret Byrd Rawson

 “The differences are personal, the diagnosis is clinical, the treatment is educational, the understanding is scientific.”
 Margaret Byrd Rawson and Roger Saunders